ehjjjj/zft/README.md

 1. IsInteger() function (15 points):
 - In testint.txt, you will find 15 different cases were used to verify your code.
 (1 point for each test case)
 - In int_expected.txt, you will find the right output for each case in testint.txt. </br></br>
-For testing you can compile and run  your code through the following command:
+For testing, you can compile and run  your code through the following command:
 <pre>
 ./pe07 testint.txt -I > out.txt
 </pre>